CiscoDevNet/cloud-cml/documentation/AWS.md

 - `aws.region`.
 This defines the region of the bucket and typically matches the region of the AWS CLI as configured above.
 It also defines the region where the EC2 instances are created
 - `aws.flavor`.
 The flavor / instance type to be used for the AWS CML instance.
 Typically a metal instance
 - `aws.profile`.
 The name of the permission profile to be used for the instance.
 This needs to permit access to the S3 bucket with the software and reference platforms.
 In the example given above, this was named "s3-access-for-ec2"
+- `aws.vpc_id`.
+If this is the empty string, a custom VPC will be created and used.
+If a VPC ID is specified, then instead of creating a new VPC, the specified VPC will be used instead
+- `aws.gw_id`.
+If this is the empty string, a new Internet gateway will be created and used.
+If an ID is specified, then this gateway will be used for the public subnet, where the external interfaces for controller (and computes) are attached to

+#### VPC usage

+The CML AWS tool chain creates all required network infrastructure including a custom VPC.
+This includes

+- VPC
+- Internet gateway
+- Security groups
+- Subnets
+- Route tables
+- NAT gateway
+- Transit gateway
+- Multicast domains
+- Addresses and network interfaces

+Some of these resources are only created when clustering is enabled.

+If a VPC ID is provided in the configuration, then that VPC is used and the required additional resources are attached to it.
+However, certain assumptions are made about the existing VPC:

+- a gateway exists and is attached to this VPC
+- the IPv4 CIDR prefix associated with this VPC matches the configured CIDR block in the `config.yml`
+- an IPv6 CIDR prefix is associated to this VPC

+The CML controller (and computes, if clustering is enabled) will be attached to a new subnet which is attached to the existing VPC, a default route is used to route all traffic from the public subnet.

+#### Common section

-- `aws.keyname`.
+- `common.keyname`.
 SSH key name which needs to be installed on AWS EC2.
 This key will be injected into the instance using cloud-init.
-- `aws.disk_size`.
+- `common.disk_size`.
 The size of the disk in gigabytes.
 64 is a good starting value but this truly depends on the kind of nodes and the planned instance lifetime.

 In theory, the EC2 instance can be run in a different region than the region of the bucket where the software is stored.
 The tooling, however, assumes that both are in the same region.

+> [!WARNING]
+>
+> Please verify the correct configuration attributes within the `config.yml` which is the reference.
+There's also additional information in the VPC and cluster sections below (new with 0.3.0).

 #### Host name

-Key name `hostname`.
+Key name `controller_hostname`.
 Name of the instance, standard hostname rules apply.

+#### Secret section

+See the top level [README](/README.md) for information about secrets used throughout the CML cloud tooling.

 #### App section

 Within the app section, the following keys must be set with the correct values:

-- `app.user` username of the admin user (typically "admin") for UI access
-- `app.pass` password of the admin user
-- `app.deb` the filename of the Debian .deb package with the software, stored in the specified S3 bucket at the top level
+- `app.software` the filename of the CML .pkg package with the software, stored in the specified S3 bucket at the top level
 - `app.customize` a list of scripts, located in the `scripts` folder which will be run as part of the instance creation to customize the install

 ##### Customization